*This post may contain affiliate links. You can find our disclosure page here. *Post updated on 11/20/19

 Try teaching your kids with a Gaiam yoga video (watching my daughter practice yoga just melts my heart!)

-Turn up the music and dance with the kids (it just doesn’t get more fun then that!)
+Turn up the music and dance with the kids (it just doesn’t get more fun than that!)

 How do you find ways to exercise as a busy nurse mom?
 I very much enjoy hearing about ideas of what others are doing.
 Feel free to leave a comment!